FEATURE

 By the end of Inauguration Day 2025, President Trump had already issued a barrage of executive orders addressing everything from border security and foreign aid to DEI programs and place names.
 The latter announced the President’s intentions to “Restor[e] Names that Honor American Greatness.”

-Directing the Department of the Interior to identify place names that “minimize” the value of historical figures, challenge “proper” ideology, or “misrepresent” American history, Trump has vowed not only to undo the work of the Biden Administration’s Derogatory Geographic Names Task Force, which was established in 2021 to systematically audit the country’s geographic names directory for racist and offensive place names, but also to reinforce the myth of “American Greatness” as it is embedded in the country’s monumental infrastructure.
+Directing the Department of the Interior to identify place names that “minimize” the value of historical figures, challenge “proper” ideology, or “misrepresent” American history, Trump has vowed not only to undo the work of the previous administration’s Derogatory Geographic Names Task Force, which was established in 2021 to systematically audit the country’s geographic names directory for racist and offensive place names, but also to reinforce a vision of “American Greatness” as it is embedded in the country’s monumental infrastructure.

-This is only a short list of the many renaming initiatives the Trump Administration has ordered, endorsed, casually floated, or entertained as part of its so-called “War on Woke.”
+This is only a short list of the numberous renaming initiatives the Trump Administration has ordered, endorsed, casually floated, or entertained as part of its so-called “War on Woke.”

 Place Names in the War on Woke

-For Trump, renaming places is one of an arsenal of tools for imposing a xenophobic and imperialist ideology onto the social, bureaucratic, and institutional frameworks we encounter everyday.
-Most concretely, by practically intervening within the Federal register of geographic names, many of Trump’s renaming orders are literally changing the coordinates we use to navigate place and space, leaving the stamp of the President’s worldview (and his authority to unilaterally impose it) on the tools we rely on to get from one place to another.
+For Trump, renaming places is one of an arsenal of tools for imposing a xenophobic and imperialist order onto the social, bureaucratic, and institutional frameworks we encounter everyday.
+Most concretely, by practically intervening within the federal register of geographic names, many of Trump’s renaming orders are literally changing the coordinates through which people navigate place and space.
+In doing so, they leave the stamp of the President’s worldview (and his authority to unilaterally impose it) on the everyday tools people rely on to get from one place to another.

-Trump is far from the first authoritarian leader to understand that place names can be mobilized to reinforce social divisions and legitimize contested claims to land.
-From Israel’s longstanding policy of striking Arabic place names in Palestinian territories to the Bharatiya Janata Party’s efforts to “swap names that reflect Muslim heritage for Hinducentric ones” across India, regimes around the world have long seen renaming as a ritual for collective belonging and banishment, of defining who is in and who is out.
+Trump is far from the first authoritarian leader to recognize that place names can be mobilized to assert control, reinforce social divisions, and legitimize contested claims to land.
+From Israel’s longstanding policy of striking Arabic place names in Palestinian territories to the Bharatiya Janata Party’s efforts to “swap names that reflect Muslim heritage for Hinducentric ones” across India, governments have long used renaming as a ritual for collective belonging and banishment—of defining who is in and who is out.

-For Trump, renaming is not just an exercise in ideological warfare.
-While many of Trump’s renaming proposals come off as insults or dumb jokes, even the most idiotic among them are not simply offensive.
-They serve as attention-grabbing headlines for the President’s nightmarish vision for a new Wild West.
+For Trump, renaming is not merely symbolic.
+While many of Trump’s renaming proposals read as provocation or spectacle, even the most outlandish among them are not simply offensive.
+They serve as attention-grabbing headlines for a broader project: a vision of a new American frontier premised on domination, extraction, and control.

 The Next Frontier

-In May 2025, the Department of Justice released a new legal opinion on monument designation that could have a massive impact on Trump’s executive power to not only rename places, but also to determine how they are managed and used.
-Reversing a 1938 ruling that prohibited sitting Presidents from redrawing the boundaries of national monuments that were established by their predecessors, this new opinion “sets the stage for the Republican President to eliminate federal protections for potentially millions of acres of land previously designated as national monuments,” as Reuters explains.
+In May 2025, the Department of Justice released a new legal opinion on monument designation that could have a massive impact on presidential authority—not only over the naming of places, but also over how they are managed and used.
+Reversing a 1938 ruling that prohibited sitting Presidents from redrawing the boundaries of national monuments that were established by their predecessors, the opinion sets the stage for the Republican President to “eliminate federal protections for potentially millions of acres of land previously designated as national monuments.”

-As plans to “reopen the frontier,” these proposals promise not only to rename pockets of land that had been violently cleared and set aside by the government more than a century ago.
+Framed as plans to “reopen the frontier,” these proposals promise not only to rename pockets of land that were violently cleared and set aside by the government more than a century ago.
 They also promise to literally remap the country—economically, infrastructurally, politically—by redrawing jurisdictional boundaries in the interests of “free” enterprise and private wealth.

 If maps seem to set land relations in stone, they are, in practice, only as durable as the bureaucratic apparatuses that regulate them.
 Place-making and place-naming, are dynamic and intertwined historical processes, borne from and inscribed through struggle.